 St. Alban’s is an open, affirming, and inclusive Christian community striving through worship, love, and service to welcome and value all people — just as God created them.

 No matter where you are on your journey of faith our welcome knows no boundaries of age, race, ethnicity, culture, marital status, gender, sexual orientation, economic condition, physical or mental ability.
 We believe that God’s Creation is inherently good, and so are you!

-St. Alban’s is a part of The Episcopal Church in North Texas, a diocese of The Episcopal Church.
+St. Alban’s is a part of The Episcopal Diocese of Texas.
 Our bishop is the Rt.
-Rev. J. Scott Mayer.
+Rev. C. Andrew Doyle.
 We recognize the authority of the General Convention of The Episcopal Church.
 Explore our website to learn more about who we are.
 Join us for worship and fellowship at Theatre Arlington.